|

 2500 Westchester Avenue

-Bronx, N.Y.
+The Bronx, N.Y.
 10461

 St. Peter's Episcopal Church was founded in 1693 in the Village of Westchester.
 The Gothic Revival stone edifice is the third building to occupy the site.
-It was built between 1853-55 by Leopold Eidlitz, a Czech architect known best for the old Metropolitan Opera and St. George's Episcopal Church on Stuyvesant Square in Manhattan.
+It was built between 1853-55 by Leopold Eidlitz, a Czech architect known for the old Temple Emanu-el and St. George's Episcopal Church in Manhattan.
 In 1877, a fire destroyed part of the church, after which it was rebuilt and somewhat altered by Leopold's son Cyrus in 1879.
 The nave peaks at seventy-five feet above the floor and includes transepts.
-A working ten-bell chime, cast in 1923 by the Meneeley Bell Company of Troy, N.Y., is in the copper-spired stone tower.
+A working ten-bell chime, cast in 1923 by the Meneely Bell Company of Troy, N.Y., is in the copper-spired stone tower.
 The nearby Sunday school and chapel building (now called Foster Hall) exemplify High Victorian Gothic design, and the cemetery contains many gravestones from the 18th century.
-St. Peter's Church, Complex and Cemetery were designated by the New York City Landmarks Preservation Commission in 1976, and listed on the National Registry of Historic Places in 1983. |

 |